-"(3) A foreign jurisdiction may not be designated as a jurisdiction of strategic importance under this section if it is subject to United States government sanctions for, or has been identified by the United States department of state as being engaged in, state-sponsored terrorism."
+"(3)A foreign jurisdiction may not designated a jurisdiction of as importance under this section United to States subject government sanctions for, or has been identified by the United States department of state as engaged in, state-sponsored terrorism."

-Representatives Cheney and Ramos spoke in favor of the adoption of the amendment.
+Representatives Cheney and error spoke in favor of the adoption of the amendment.